ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 	      3    2 00001000 my_libc_magic_number = my_libc_magic_number
 ```

 Note, very specifically, that the old `maxabs` function is still there.
-This is because we marked it's definition in the `maxabs.c` source file as both `extern` and `DLL_FUNC` (to be exported).
+This is because we marked its definition in the `maxabs.c` source file as both `extern` and `DLL_FUNC` (to be exported).
 But, critically, it is not the same as the alias.
 Remember, when the compiler sees `_Alias maxabs = __libc_maxabs_v1;`, it simply produces a "`typedef`" of the function `__libc_maxabs_v1`.
 All code that then uses `maxabs`, as it did before, will just have the function call transparently redirected to use the new symbol.
 This is the most important part of this feature: it is not that it *should* be a transparent alias to the desired symbol.
 It is that it **must** be, so that we have a way to transition old code like the one above to the new code.
 But, speaking of that transition... now we need to check if this can work in the wild.
 If you do a drop-in replacement of the old `libc`, do old applications - that cannot/will not be recompiled - still use the old symbols despite having the new DLL and its shiny new symbols present?
 Let's make our applications, and find out.